-Since the breeding tank should also double as the fry tank, more tanks will not have to be set up for around a month, as the fry should not be moved for the first 2-4 weeks.
+Since the breeding tank should also double as the fry rearing tank, more tanks will not have to be set up for around a month.
+This is because the fry should not be moved for the first 2-4 weeks.
 As they grow, they will need new set tanks to provide each one with enough room.

 The adult tank should be filtered with a canister filter while the fry tanks require sponge filters.
-Also, nitrates should be below 40ppm in the adult tank and below 10ppm in the fry tank.
+Also, nitrates should be below 40ppm in the adult tank and below 10ppm in the baby Flowerhorn tank.
 Neither tank should have any trace amounts of ammonia or nitrite.

-Male flowerhorns tend to be more vibrant in color and have large nuchal humps, which most, but not all, females lack.
-They also have square shaped breeding tubes that are flat at the end and a V-shaped vent.
+Male flowerhorn cichlids tend to be more vibrant in color and have large nuchal humps, which most, but not all, females lack.
+They also have square-shaped breeding tubes that are flat at the end and a V-shaped vent.

-Female flowerhorns often have a black stripe on their dorsal fin and will either have a very small nuchal hump or lack one altogether.
-They also have a triangular shaped breeding tube and a U-shaped vent.
+Female flowerhorn cichlids often have a black stripe on their dorsal fin and will either have a very small nuchal hump or lack one altogether.
+They also have a triangular-shaped breeding tube and a U-shaped vent.

 Conditioning Your Fish

-Most flowerhorns are already fed a protein rich diet, so if the male and female are already kept separately, it is possible to introduce them into the spawning tank without conditioning.
+Most flowerhorn cichlids are already fed a protein-rich diet.
+So if the male and female are already kept separately, it is possible to introduce them into the spawning tank without conditioning.

 If they are housed together, they should be separated for 1-2 weeks and fed extra food for that time period.
 The temperature can also be raised by 1-3 degrees Fahrenheit if it does not exceed 85 degrees.